gerbless/react-tutorial/flux/readme.md

 We take the previous state(that is an array), we create a copy of this and then we add the new elements.
 As I said before, the main idea is not mutate the previous state, but to create a new one from the former one.

-So, we have our first reducir responsible of doing product catalog stuff.
+So, we have our first reducer responsible of doing product catalog stuff.
 Now, we can create another reducer to handle our shopping cart basket.

 ````javascript
 function shoppingCart(previousState = [], action){